 Additionally, paid training is provided throughout the year in areas including: educational theory, classroom and group management, background in relevant sciences, and local natural and cultural history.
 Sierra Outdoor School also has an impressive Raptor Center.
 Interns will have the opportunity to learn non-releasable raptor management including feeding, handling, and teaching with the birds if this is an area of interest.

-•First aid and CPR required.
-WFA/WFR/Lifeguard Certification beneficial, but not required.
+• First aid and CPR required.
+WFA/WFR Certification beneficial, but not required.

 Location: Sierra Outdoor School is located in the Stanislaus National Forest at an elevation of 4100’ in the foothills of the Sierra Nevada Mountains.
 The nearest towns are Sonora, Columbia, and Twain Harte.

-Salary/Benefits: Base monthly stipend of $1880.
-Private bedroom in shared house, meals (when school is in session), paid training, worker’s compensation, $150 towards a conference, a paid day to visit another environmental education program, live and work in the beautiful foothills of the Sierra Nevada mountains with other awesome educators!
+Salary/Benefits: Base monthly stipend of $2,160.
+Private bedroom in shared house, paid training, worker’s compensation, $150 towards a conference, a paid day to visit another environmental education program, live and work in the beautiful foothills of the Sierra Nevada mountains with other awesome educators!

 Questions?
 Contact Brandy Lively at 209-532-3691 or firstname.lastname@example.org.

 Sierra Outdoor School website: http://sos.cusd.com

 How to ApplyApplication Deadline: Until filled.
 Application process: To learn more about the Naturalist Internship position go to sos.cusd.com/BecomeanIntern.aspx.
 To complete an application, go to https://www.edjoin.org/Home/DistrictJobPosting/1390800

 48 total views, 1 today